 Half cloth binding, hot stamping

-The Doukhobors emerged three centuries ago in Russia and used to form a pacifist community rejecting the Church’s liturgy and were opposed to any civil government.
-Their history is made of persecution, deprivation of liberty, and deportation.
-Despite the difficult conditions imposed on them, they remained faithful to their belief: exiled from Crimea in Georgie, they founded several villages in the Jakhaveti region.
-To escape retaliation, a significant part of the community – supported by Tolstoï and his partisans –chose to leave for Canada in the early 20th century.
+The Doukhobors emerged three centuries ago in Russia and used to form a pacifist community who rejected the Church’s liturgy and opposed any civil government.
+Their history is wrought with persecution, deprivation of liberty, and deportation.
+Despite the difficult conditions imposed on them, they remained faithful to their beliefs.
+Exiled from Crimea to Georgia, they founded several villages in the Javakheti region.
+To escape retaliation, a significant part of the community – supported by Tolstoï and his partisans – chose to leave, heading to Canada in the early 20th century.